DimiMikadze/orca-docs/docs/getting-started/Installation.md

 # Installation

 Orca is an open-source community platform build with Typescript, Node, React, and MongoDB.
-It's great whether you're building a social network, a customer engagement app, a forum, or another type of community app.
+It's great whether you're building a social or private network, customer engagement, or another type of community app.

 ## Prerequisites